Priapos1004/penguin_and_seeding/README.md

 Let's start by installing the necessary packages 📦

-Afterwards, you can run the [installation testing notebook](notebooks/installation_testing.ipynb) to see if pynguin and fuzzingbook work.
+Afterwards, you can run the [installation testing notebook](notebooks/installation_testing.ipynb) to see if pynguin works.

 ### Using `conda`